tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 The `base` role is set to configure `yum-cron` to automatically install updates.
-This should help ensure that servers are up to date, but unmanaged system updates may introduce an element of risk which may not be appropriate for your use case.
+This should help ensure that servers are up to date, but unmanaged system updates may introduce an element of risk and instability which may not be appropriate for your use case.

 If you'd like to disable automatic yum updates, set `base_install_updates_automatically` to `false` in `environments/prod/group_vars/all`.